Picosecond Timing-Planes for Future Collider Detectors: Simulations for a future collider.

 \subsection{Time delays of the shower centroid.}

 One of the critical issues for our methodology is the variance of the delay of the effective electromagnetic centroid of the excess charge distribution of the shower relative to the arrival time of the initiating particle.
-We term this as the ``electromagnetic centroid'' since the observed microwave pulse is proportional to a sum of the field amplitude from each particle weighted by its phase factor, which itself is is determined primarily by its arrival time delay as it passes through a given waveguide element.
+We term this as the ``electromagnetic centroid'' since the observed microwave pulse is proportional to a sum of the field amplitude from each particle weighted by its phase factor, which itself is determined primarily by its arrival time delay as it passes through a given waveguide element.

-In future experiments the delay between the bunch EM centroid and the resulting shower EM centroid is observable if we use an upstream waveguide element to capture the bunch transit prior to the shower onset.
+In future beam test experiments the delay between the bunch EM centroid and the resulting shower EM centroid is observable if we use an upstream waveguide element to capture the bunch transit prior to the shower onset; this was however not the case for our 2018 experiment.
 For now we have done detailed GEANT4 simulations of the timing profile of the showers to measure the particle time of passage in simulation.
 We take this for now as a proxy for the EM centroid delay and its variance.

 Fig.~\ref{timeoffsetGamma} shows the results of simulated shower particle exit times for 100 GeV photon showers in the pre-shower configuration described above.
 Results are shown for each of the six elements, indicated alphanumerically as 1A, 1B,...,3A,3B, with the number indicating the order in the 3-paired-element stack, and the letter indicating whether the element is first or second in the pair.
 In each case the light-travel-time offset has been removed to set the origin of the plot.
-We find the resulting arrival times are described to first order by a Wiebull distribution, which is fitted and shown as an overlain curve, with the fitted mean of the distribution indicated in the legend.
+We find the resulting arrival times are described reasonably well by a Wiebull distribution, which is fitted and shown as an overlain curve, with the fitted mean of the distribution indicated in the legend.

 The probability density function for the Wiebull distribution~\cite{Wiebull}, here given as a function of time $t$ is given by:

 where $\lambda>0$ is the scale parameter and $k>0$ is the shape parameter.
 The mean of the distribution, which gives the offset delay of the shower relative to the primary particle, is given by